SoftwareHeritage/swh-deposit/docs/specs/spec-loading.rst

 Origin artifact
 ~~~~~~~~~~~~~~~

-We create an origin using the url in the deposited metadata.
+We create an origin URL by concatenating the client URI and the value of the
-The current deposit and future deposits with the same url or external_id
-will be associated to this origin.
+Slug header of the initial POST request of the deposit.

 .. code-block:: json